poppan2/poppan2.github.io/README.md

 ## Project Description

-The purpose of this project is to build our own personal portfolio website.
+The purpose of this project is to build my own personal portfolio website to showcase my understanding of HTML/CSS/JavaScript/JQuery.

 ## Google Sheet